SET Goals:

 - Early Years Foundation Stage baselines give a clear starting point for the new progress measures used from 2023 onwards.

 - Early reading is at the heart of reception and Year 1 provision.
+Phonics outcomes for all SET schools are in line or above national expectations by the end of Year 1.

 - Planned vocabulary is modelled by staff and used by pupils whether spoken or written from early years to Year 6.